Oktopost/Squid/Docs/Source/Standard/limit.rst

 4. orderBy
 ----------

 Set the order option of the current sql command.
-Any consecutive call will append a new expression to the :code:`ORDER BY` claus.
+Any consecutive call will append a new expression to the :code:`ORDER BY` claus

-.. function:: public orderBy($column, $type = OrderBy::ASC)
+.. function:: public function orderBy($column, $type = OrderBy::ASC)

 =============  =====
 **$column**    Column, or array of columns to order by